 And if you can’t be nice and don’t have anything nice to say, don’t forget your mama’s good-hearted saying: If you don’t have anything nice to say, don’t say anything at all.

-That’s why the internet loves Anna Strode for a recent Instagram post she wrote.
+That’s why the internet loves Anna Strode for an Instagram post she wrote.
 Strode, a seven months pregnant, soon-to-be mother of four, is bringing pregnancy shaming to light by exposing comments she’s heard throughout her latest pregnancy and shedding some light on her true thoughts behind them.

 Strode says she has received multiple messages from people instructing her to “STOP HAVING BABIES.”
 As well as, “Wow, surely you’re not pregnant AGAIN.”